The Great Big Giant Marek's Disease FAQ

 Most hatcheries will vaccinate day-old chicks for you.
 The cost of vaccination is typically less than $0.30 at the time of writing.
 It is even less at some hatcheries.

-Chickens that were not vaccinated by 36-hours-old should never be considered “properly vaccinated” and should not be sold or traded under the pretenses that they were vaccinated for Marek's.
+Chickens that were not vaccinated correctly by 36-hours-old should never be considered “properly vaccinated” and should NOT be sold or traded under the pretenses that they were vaccinated for Marek's.

-There is also some research that suggests that a follow-up vaccination at the age of two-three weeks old may increase the chances of immunity.
+There is also some research that suggests that a follow-up vaccination at the age of two to three weeks old may increase the chances of immunity.
 Find out more: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643530/